bicycle-codes/image/README.md

 ------------------

 This is designed to work easily with either [Cloudinary](https://cloudinary.com/) or locally hosted image files.
-If you are hosting images locally, you mayu want to create multiple resolutions of them.
-For this, see [the secion on resizing images]().
+If you are hosting images locally, you may want to create multiple resolutions of the images.
+For this, see [the secion on resizing images](#resizing-images).

 ## examples